-Add 3 TBSP Hardcore Carnivore Tex Mex seasoning (available in our online store).
+Add 3 TBSP Mission Trail Mexican Seasoning (available in our online store).
 Add 1 TBSP California Grillin Gold Rush Dust and 1 TBSP Golden Gate Grind.

 Add 6 to 8 cups chicken broth and stir well.
 Crank the heat stirring often bringing to a simmer.
 Turn to low and cook for a few hours (we like to go 4 to 5 hours on the smoker at 225F).
 We typically top ours with shredded cheese and sour cream in the bowl.

 California Grillin Smoked Chicken Enchiladas

 Combine the following in a large bowl and mix well.
 Rotisserie or beer can chicken.
 Debone and shred chicken, discard skin, fat and bones.
 2 tbsp Mission Trail Mexican Seasoning, 1 TBSP California Grillin Gold Rush Dust, 1 can of cream of chicken soup, 1 16oz container of sour cream (Daisy) and 2 cups shredded Colby jack cheese.